This activity is part of my Learn to Write Numbers resources. Be sure to click over to get all the fun printables and ideas.

-These printables are a little different from the original number series in that there are no poems.
+These printables are a little different from the original number series.
+The original has poems whereas these do not.
 Also in an effort to keep the papers from getting way too crowded with items to count, I put a single bug on the sheet.

 The kids should draw in dots on the bug to equal the number they are currently learning to write.
-A little math reinforcement, that.
+Just a little math reinforcement.

 Like the original printables, these come in two different versions.
 First is the preschool version that has large boxes for younger kids who are first learning to form the numbers, but don’t have the fine motor control needed to make the numbers on a line.

-The other version of the printable has a few numbers to trace on the lines and then space for your young writer to practice a few numbers on his own.
+The other version of the printable has a few numbers to trace the lines and then a space for your young writer to practice a few numbers on his own.